-The most prominent use of blockchain in food is being hailed by the FDA as a next-generation solution.
-Retail giant Walmart employs the ledgers to digitally track and trace its lettuce supply chains from farm to warehouse to store to customer.
-If a consumer complains of foodborne illness, Walmart’s blockchain can trace food back to its grower in a mere 2.2 seconds.
+Retail giant Walmart recently employed blockchain to track and trace its lettuce supply chains and is being hailed as a next-generation solution in food safety.
+Walmart’s blockchain can trace food back to its grower in a mere 2.2 seconds.

-As blockchain becomes increasingly prevalent in food safety (it also processes payments more quickly and distributes digital coupons for restaurants), we've rounded up five U.S. companies that use the transparent ledger technology to great effect.
+As blockchain becomes increasingly prevalent in food safety (it also processes payments more quickly and distributes digital coupons for restaurants), we've rounded up five U.S. companies that are using the technology to change the way eat.

 Location: Armonk, N.Y.